 Firms that specialize in niche services and focus their marketing efforts there are also more likely to:

 - Spend less on marketing.
 They focus on the most appropriate tactics for greater return.

 - Enjoy greater margins.
 Honing a service allows them to perform well in their target market and be more profitable.

 - Have a greater competitive advantage or clear differentiator.
 Specialization (and communicating this appropriately to target audiences) is a tenet of differentiation.

-There are definite advantages to being a large and diversified organization.
-For one, if you can offer everything—anything a potential client could ever want—your firm is more likely to stay busy and continue to employ a diverse group of talented employees.
-But this sets the firm up as a “jack of all trades, master of none.”
+Now, there are definite advantages to being a large and diversified organization.
+If you can offer everything and anything a potential client could ever want, your firm is more likely to stay busy and continue to employ a diverse group of talented employees.
+But some might say, this sets the firm up as a “jack of all trades, master of none.”

-Larger organizations often grow by diversifying their portfolio, adding of client-requested services and locations or even through selective mergers and acquisitions.
-There is nothing wrong with a varied growth strategy, but it’s important to review this strategy often.
+Larger organizations often grow by diversifying their portfolio, adding of client-requested services and locations or even through Mergers and Acquisitions (M&A).
+And while there is nothing wrong with this growth strategy, it’s important to revisit this strategic plan often.

 - A large perception gap.
 Regularly explore both external (customer) and internal (employee) perceptions to reveal any gaps between the two.
 Clients may have a very narrow understanding of what you do and make assumptions based on that perception.

 - An identity crisis.
 Your positioning can be difficult to define, especially with multiple stakeholders and newer employees who may not be as in-tune with your firm’s history and growth over the years.